Seberius/cache_lib/README.md

 ##### LRU:
 The LRU cache further adds to the previous caches with a Least Recently Used eviction strategy.
 The primary difference between FIFO and LRU is that LRU will refresh currently cached items if they are requested again.

+##### TTL:
+The TTL cache is an extension of the LRU cache, adding a TTL eviction strategy that takes precedence over LRU eviction.

 ##### LIRS:
 The LIRS cache implements the Low Inter-Reference Recency Set Replacement Policy developed by Song Jiang and Xiaodong Zhang.
 Please reference the [original paper](http://citeseer.ist.psu.edu/viewdoc/summary?doi=10.1.1.116.2184) for more information.